The Museum's hrs until the end of the Fall term are Mon-Tues, 10-5, Wed-Thur, 11-5; Fri 10-5.

 Today, the Wilcox Museum is operated by faculty and students from KU’s Department of Classics, and displays plaster casts of famous Greek and Roman sculptures as well as a diverse study collection of objects and artifacts from the ancient Mediterranean region.

-The Department of Classics with curator and director Phil Stinson, Associate Professor of Classics, hope to soon renovate the Museum with the goal of substantially growing and widening its accessibility and audience.
+The Museum is located in Lippincott Hall 103, in the Mary Amelia Grant Gallery, named after a longtime curator and a benefactor of the collection during the twentieth century.
+The Department of Classics with curator and director Phil Stinson, Associate Professor of Classics, hope to soon renovate or relocate the Museum with the goal of substantially growing and widening its accessibility and audience.
 The museum's new website, designed and created by KU students, is part of this project.